StevenJoel06/group10Graphics/README.md

 - **C++** : game implementation
 - **Blueprints** for visual scripting eg.
-  - Lumen
+  - Lumen and Nanite for current-generation lighting and rendering
-  - PCG
+  - Procedural Content Generation Blueprints
-  - Auto Materials
+  - Auto Material Blueprints
+  - Vehicle Blueprints
 - **C#:** for blueprints scripting and managing third-party plugins

-Feel free to reach out with any suggestions!

 ## Optional Configs

+First, open the project and under project settings change the Engines scalability settings to the one your computer can handle.
 With the release of UE5, some new rendering features have been enabled.
 For lower end machines it may be required to turn these off.
-You can do so via the Project Settings or the config INI.
+You can do so via the Project Settings.
+Secondly, increase the texture streaming pool size from 1000 to 5000

 #### DefaultEngine.ini
 ```